tmds/dotnet-shift/README.md

 ## .NET Project Configuration

-### ContainerEnvironmentVariable
+### Environment Variables

-Adds an environment variable in the container.
+`ContainerEnvironmentVariable` adds an environment variable in the container.

 **Example:**